-The Round Rock City Council unanimously approved Sept.
-12 on second and final reading a $444.7 million budget for fiscal year 2020 focused on delivering high value services, projects and programs intended to meet its strategic priorities in a fast-growing community.
+The $444.7 million budget, approved Sept.
+12, is focused on delivering high value services, projects and programs intended to meet Council’s strategic priorities for a fast-growing community.

 The future-focused budget includes $125 million for general, on-going expenses, $214 million for capital projects like roads and utility infrastructure, and $106 million for all other expenses, like utility and drainage operations and our sports tourism program and facilities.

 The General Fund budget, supported by sales tax revenue, property taxes and other fees, includes 10 new employees – six for public safety – and spending necessary to keep up with Round Rock’s growing population.

 Sales tax revenue is the largest source of General Fund revenues, at 43 percent.
 The City collects 2 cents for every $1 spent on purchases by residents, visitors and businesses.
 Of that 2 cents, 1 cent pays for General Fund services, .5 cent is used to reduce property taxes and .5 cent funds the Type B Fund to pay for transportation improvements and economic development programs.

 The half-cent sales tax for property tax reduction referenced above saves median homeowners $31 a month, or 25 percent, on their monthly tax bill.

 Property taxes make up 35 percent of the General Fund budget.

 A scheduled 3.0 percent increase in water rates on Oct.
 1 was rescinded by the City Council because the City has saved money by reducing its power costs, improving operations and lowering interest payments by refinancing its debt.
 The Council had approved in 2017 a three-year program of annual rate increases.

 If you would like to contact a City Councilmember with questions or comments about the budget, send an email to firstname.lastname@example.org.